Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 >
 > In the code above I use two of the three [syntax](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#understand-variable-syntax) types.
 The `template expression syntax` (aka `template syntax`), which is `${{sBrace}} ... {{eBrace}}`, and the macro syntax, which is `$(...)`.
 >
 > The `template syntax` is evaluated when the YAML is processed at compile time, similar to pre-processor directives in a language like C++ (#ifdef, #define, etc.).
 When you view expanded YAML in the AzDO UI, you will never see the template syntax.
+For the `buildSuffix` variable above, if the `isDryRun` parameter is true, the resulting YAML will be:
 >
+> ```yaml
+>   - name: buildSuffix
+>     value: '-DRYRUN'
+> ```
+>
 > The `macro` syntax is evaluated at runtime.
 Variables in macro syntax may not be known at compile time.
 When you view expanded YAML, it will have `$(myName)` in it since it's not until the step is executed that it is replaced with the actual value.
 If the variable `myname` doesn't exist at runtime then `$(myName)` will left in the YAML, which may be what you want if it's an inline shell script in a task.
+For the `tags` variable above, if we're not on the `main` branch the resulting YAML will be:
 >
+> ```yaml
+>   - name: tags
+>     value: "$(Build.BuildId)-prerelease"
+> ```
+>
+> The macro syntax remains in the YAML after it is compiled and at runtime $(Build.BuildId) will be replaced with the actual build number, e.g. `1234-prerelease`.

 [name](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/run-number?view=azure-devops) will be shown in the AzDO UI when the pipeline is run, and is available as a variable (`Build.BuildNumber`) in the pipeline that you can use to tag your image, etc. In this example, I have a hard-coded `1.1.` that will be followed by the unique build number, `$(Build.BuildId)`.
 The `$(BuildSuffix)` will be empty unless it is a dry run, in which case it will be `-DRY RUN` to make it obvious in the UI.
 The [documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/run-number?view=azure-devops#tokens) shows all the various variables you can use in the name, such as parts of the date, etc.

 [parameters](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/parameters?view=azure-pipelines) are values you can set when the pipeline is run manually.
-A CI run will use the default value, but you can use `parameters` to allow a user to override that value in a one-off run.
-In this case, I allow the user to kick off a build without pushing the Docker image to the registry, which is handy to make sure a feature branch builds cleanly in AzDO.
+In the YAML above, a CI run will use the default value for `isDryRun` of 'false'.
+A user can manually run the pipeline and set it to `true` to build without pushing the Docker image to the registry, which is handy to make sure a feature branch builds cleanly in AzDO.
+See the [section](#creating-and-running-the-pipelines) below for how parameters are shown in the UI.

 [trigger](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/trigger?view=azure-pipelines) and [pr](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/pr?view=azure-pipelines) are configured identically.
 The `trigger` section tells AzDO when to run the pipeline when code is merged or committed to those branches.
 As the name suggests, `pr` is for pull requests.

-You can use `none` to disable the trigger.
+In the code above, whenever a commit or merge happens for `main`, `develop`, or `releases/*` branches, the pipeline will run.
+If a PR is created for `main` or `develop`, the pipeline will run.
+Except for files listed in `paths.exclude`.
+In all cases those files will not trigger the pipeline.

 If you have multiple deployables in the same repository, you can use `paths.include` to include only the source code for that deployable.
-Take time to get the `paths` right, as you don't want to build and deploy every time someone updates the README or some other code that is not part of the build.
+Take time to get the `paths` right, as you don't want to build and deploy every time someone updates the README or some other file that is not part of the build.
 If you want to test path `paths.include` and `exclude`, you can temporarily add your feature branch to the `branches.include` list so it is triggered by a commit.

-In the preamble, I use several predefined variables, such as `$(Build.BuildId)` and `$(buldSuffix)`.
+In the preamble, I use several variables, such as `$(Build.BuildId)` and `$(buildSuffix)`.
 The former is a [predefined variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables), of which there are many.
-The latter is one I set in the `variables` section.
-The `template syntax` has [conditional statements](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/expressions?view=azure-devops#conditional-insertion), (`if`, `else`, `elseif`) that I use to set the values of the variables depending on other variables.
+The latter is one I set in the `variables` section using the {{sBrace}}if{{eBrace}} template syntax to conditionally set the value.
 Later blogs will make heavy use of this feature.

 #### The Work